A new method for estimation and model selection: $\rho$-estimation: Estimation on a model

-\begin{thm} Let $S$ be a countable subset of $\LL_0$.
+\begin{thm} Let $S$ be a countable and identifiable subset of $\LL_0$.
 The estimation procedure described in Section~\ref{C1} leads to the following bound which is valid for any $\rho$-estimator $\widehat \gs$ based on $S$, all $\gs$ in $\LL_{0}$ and all $\xi>0$ :

 This implies in particular that

 and, more generally,

 \end{thm} The proof will be provided in Section~\ref{P1}.
 If we set